heathkh/taskqueue/README.md

 To use it all you need to do is copy "taskqueue.hpp" to your source tree and link against Boost threads and asio libraries.

 There are no detailed docs, only a working example for computing a rainbow table to invert hashed passwords using all the cores available on your machine.

-Here's an overview of how you use it...
+Here's a brief example...

 ```CPP